LucasBadico/Story-Engine/main-service/docs/phase1_summary.md

 - ✅ All database migrations run successfully
 - ✅ All domain models implemented with validation
-- ✅ All repository interfaces defined and implemented
+- ✅ All repository interfaces defined and implemented (10/10)
+- ✅ All repository implementations completed (10/10)
 - ✅ CreateTenant, CreateStory, and CloneStoryTx use cases work end-to-end
 - ✅ Integration tests pass with real PostgreSQL
 - ✅ Code follows Clean Architecture principles
 - ✅ Transaction integrity structure in place (with noted limitations)
+- ✅ Multi-tenancy fully implemented (tenant, user, membership)
+- ✅ UserRepository and MembershipRepository completed (Phase 1.1)
+- ✅ Comprehensive test coverage for all repositories

-Phase 1 is complete and ready for Phase 2!
+**Phase 1 is 100% complete and ready for Phase 2!**